puma/puma/docs/signals.md

 - `INT`:  Equivalent of sending Ctrl-C to cluster.
 Puma will attempt to finish then exit.
 - `CHLD`: Reap zombie child processes and wake event loop in `fork_worker` mode.
 - `URG`:  Refork workers in phases from worker 0 if `fork_worker` option is enabled.
-- `INFO`: Print backtraces of all puma threads.
+- `INFO`: Print backtraces of all Puma threads.

 ## Callbacks order in case of different signals